 "I love music so much it keeps me glued to life even when I am most depressed, and I can get very deeply depressed."

-Bradley Cooper & Carey Mulligan in 'Maestro'
+Bradley Cooper & Carey Mulligan in Maestro

 A movie that is powered by the lead actors' performances (Bradley Cooper and Carey Mulligan) rather than the story or screenplay.
 What the movie lacks is the detailing of how Leonard Bernstein went through his process on music.
 We simply hear him say that he breathes music or that anything related to music is his occupation, but we never get to see how his brain works for a new composition or his upcoming work as a conductor.
 I was especially disappointed when the conductor performance that made him famous is cut away completely, leaving us without a peek at what was so special about it.
 Additionally, Leonard's relationship with Felicia, which shows signs of breaking apart, is underplayed to some extent.
 I did like how they used Leonard's own compositions as background music throughout the movie.
 Overall, "Maestro" turns out to be very underwhelming.